Pedro Henrique (footballer, born January 1992): Petrolina Social

 On 10 March 2013, he signed a two-month contract with Petrolina-based Campeonato Pernambucano club, Petrolina Social Futebol Clube.
 He made his debut for the Petrolina-based club on 14 March 2013 in a 2013 Campeonato Pernambucano match in 0–0 draw against Sport Club do Recife and scored his first goal on 31 March 2013 in a 1–1 draw against Belo Jardim Futebol Clube.
 He made 12 appearances and scored 2 goals in the 2013 Campeonato Pernambucano.

 Al-Mesaimeer

-He first moved out of Brazil in 2014 to the Middle East and more accurately to Qatar where he signed a one-year contract with Qatargas League club, Al-Mesaimeer Sports Club.
+He first moved out of Brazil in 2014 to the Middle East and more accurately to Qatar where he signed a one-year contract with Qatargas League club, Mesaimeer.
 He scored 9 goals in 12 appearances in the 2014–15 Qatar Second Division League finishing as the top scorer at the end of the mid-season.

 Al-Oruba

-On 28 January 2013, he signed a six-month contract with Oman Professional League club, Al-Oruba SC.
-He made his debut on 5 February 2015 in a 1–0 win over fierce rivals Sur SC, in a match that is also known as the Sur Derby.
+On 28 January 2013, he signed a six-month contract with Oman Professional League club, Al-Oruba.
+He made his debut on 5 February 2015 in a 1–0 win over fierce rivals Sur, in a match that is also known as the Sur Derby.
 He made 6 appearances in the 2014–15 Oman Professional League for the Sur-based club.